Professor Jocelyn Evans

 I served as editor of Parliamentary Affairs between 2005 and 2011.
 I have held visiting research positions at the ZA-Eurolab in Cologne, Germany, and the CIDSP, Grenoble, France.
-I am currently UK principal investigator on an ESRC-ORA funded four-country comparative study of sub-national context and the Radical Right (SCoRE), and have worked as co-investigator on the two most recent Northern Ireland General Election Studies.
+I was UK principal investigator on an ESRC-ORA funded four-country comparative study of sub-national context and the Radical Right (SCoRE), and have worked as co-investigator on the two most recent Northern Ireland General Election Studies.

 - Director of Research and Innovation